About

 plot_cpam(cpo, gene_id = "AT1G28610")

 The first transcript has a changepoint at 30 mins and the second at 0.
 Both have an unconstrained shape.
-The transcripts can plotted separately by setting facet =T in the plot_cpam function.
+The transcripts can plotted separately by setting facet = T in the plot_cpam function.
 There are may other settings that can be adjusted in the plot_cpam function, see the documentation for more details.
 Changepoints, shapes and other results from the fitted models can also be extracted manually from the cpam object.
 For example, to extract the shape of the transcripts

 cpo$shapes %>% filter(str_starts(target_id,"AT1G28610"))

-Lastly, we plot the two remaining genes shown in the manuscript, AT4G34590 and AT3G23280.
+Lastly, we plot the two remaining genes featured in the manuscript, AT4G34590 and AT3G23280.

 plot_cpam(cpo, gene_id = "AT4G34590")